spyysalo/bionlp_st_2011_supporting/README.md

 While a description in text of a workflow may be suitable for some it is difficult to get a clear overview of the process.
 Below is a flowchart generated using [Graphviz][graphviz].
-It is fairly large so you may want to open it in a separate tab or window for easier viewing, it is also in the [Scalable Vector Graphics][svg] (SVG) format which is at the point of writing not supported by Internet Explorer.
-Dotted boxes indicate that the data is not a part of the post-processed data release but can of course be generated using the process described under "Invocation".
+It is fairly large so you may want to open it in a separate tab or window for easier viewing.

-![Image Showing the Workflow of the Post-processing][pipeline_svg]
+![Image Showing the Workflow of the Post-processing][pipeline_img]

 You can find the file used to generate the flowchart at `doc/parsing_pipeline.dot` and then generate an image using